Localizing Your React-Driven Shopify App: A Detailed Walkthrough

 export default WelcomeBanner;

-In our English translation file web/locales/en.json, we should have:
+In our English translation file web/locales/en.json

 {